You’ll love this easy Chicken Couscous dinner with baked chicken thighs in warm Moroccan spices, vegetables, and fluffy couscous.

 Though many confuse it with a grain, couscous is actually a tiny pasta made out of semolina flour, and it is a staple in North African and Middle Eastern cooking.

-There are a few types of couscous, including the pearl couscous I used in this earlier salad recipe, but in today's recipe, I opted for Moroccan-style couscous.
+There are a few types of couscous, including the pearl couscous I used in this earlier salad recipe and in this tomato chicken recipe, but in today’s recipe, I opted for Moroccan-style couscous.
 Using this fine couscous that’s already been steamed makes for a quick addition to this pan of chicken.

 I like to start by toasting the couscous in extra virgin olive oil; this is a great way to add flavor right off the bat.
 To cook this fine Moroccan couscous, you’ll add 1 cup of boiling water or broth to 1 cup of couscous, then simply cover and let the couscous soak up the water (off the heat) and do not disturb it for 10 minutes before fluffing it with a fork.
 (Check out my earlier post for How to Cook Couscous for more helpful tips.)